markkampe/MarkovAvailability/README.md

 			indicating the unit (seconds, minutes, hours, days, weeks, years).

+	If no transition rate property is found, it will look up the edge label in an external dictionary to find the associated rate.

 I then implemented a new python class (MarkovAvailability) that processes an extended directed graph description, normalizes the transition rates to FITs, generates the associated set of simultaneous linear equations, solves them, and extracts the state occupancies.

+I also defined new properties for nodes:

+	node.state 	... a string that can be used to put the state into a general class of buckets (e.g. "up", "down") node.performance ... a string that can be used to characterize the performance associated with this state.
+	node.capacity ... a string that can be used to characterize the system capacity associated with this state.

+	These propserties are not actually used in by the Markov Model, but they are parsed and exposed to the client, to permit more interesting reporting.

-The module also includes a main routine, to process a file and generate a report.
+The module also includes:

-The main also serves as an example of how the MarkovAvail class can be used by a program.
+	a processFile method that parses a dot graph and data dictionary, uses them to instantiate and solve a MarkovAvail, and generates a more convenient (sorted by occupancy) list of solutions.

+	a main method that processes parameters, invokes processFile, and then uses the returned solution to generate a series of sample reports.
+This main routine ...

+		aggregates results into buckets based on node.state

+		treats node.performance as a fraction and reports on the occupancy-weighted performance, both by state
+		and by availability bucket

+		treats node.capacity as a fraction and reports on the occupancy-weighted capacity, both by state
+		and by availability bucket

+	these can be used as sample "how to" code, but they also turn the MarkovAvail class into a reasonble CLI

 Files:
 	MarkovAvail.py	the Markov Availability model solution class Tires		a sample availability model
 	Tires.dict	an external data dictionary for transition rates